jekyll/jekyll/docs/_docs/installation/macos.md

 ## Install Ruby

 Jekyll requires **Ruby > {{ site.data.ruby.min_version }}**.
-As macOS Mojave 10.14 comes only with ruby 2.3.x, you'll have to install a newer version of Ruby.
+macOS Catalina 10.15 comes with ruby 2.6.3, so you're fine.
+If you're running a previous macOS system, you'll have to install a newer version of Ruby.

 ### With Homebrew {#brew}
 To run the latest Ruby version you need to install it through [Homebrew](https://brew.sh).